Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Related Work

 In~\cite{cococcioni2021Lightweight} authors store IEEE floats in memory by first converting them to the posit representation.
 This allows storage of the real-number values with a lower bit-width while performing the computations using the IEEE 754 \gls{FPU}.
 More recently a posit dot-product unit was presented in~\cite{li2023PDPU}.
 This open-source implementation allows to perform high-throughput dot-products for deep learning applications.

 In the \gls{HPC} field, \cite{klower2019Posits} explores the use of 16-bit posits in a shallow water model as an example of a medium-complexity climate application.
 In~\cite{chien2020Posit} authors adapt the \gls{NPB} to 32-bit posits, concluding that they obtain between 0.6 and 1.4 additional decimal digits of accuracy.
 However, the software emulation resulted in a $4\times$ to $19\times$ performance overhead.
 An evaluation of the numerical stability of posits for solving linear systems is presented in~\cite{buoncristiani2020Evaluating}.
 Here, the authors find that there is no big difference between posits and floats in the native range of the matrices that they test.
 However, when re-scaling the matrices to optimize the use of the posit representation, they obtained 4 extra bits of precision with 32-bit numbers and 2 extra bits with 16-bit numbers.
-The use of posits for the conjugate gradient kernels is also studied in~\cite{mallasenquintana2022Leveraging}.
+The use of 32-bit posits for the conjugate gradient method is also studied in~\cite{mallasenquintana2022Leveraging}.
 A \gls{PAU} called POSAR is presented in~\cite{ciocirlan2021Accuracy}.
 This work analyzes 32-bit posits on one \gls{NPB} scientific application and a \gls{CNN} inference model.

 The use of 64-bit posits is studied theoretically in~\cite{dedinechin2019Posits} and in the initial presentation of this arithmetic~\cite{gustafson2017Beating}.
-At the hardware level, synthesis results of some posit64 operators are given in~\cite{forget2021Comparing, jean2021PFMA, uguen2019Evaluating}, and a \gls{GEMM} accelerator which also supports 64-bit posits is presented in~\cite{ledoux2022Generator}.
+At the hardware level, synthesis results of some posit64 operators are given in~\cite{forget2021Comparing, jean2021PFMA, uguen2019Evaluating}, and a \gls{GEMM} accelerator which also supports 64-bit posits is presented in~\cite{ledoux2022Generator}. \revisedChanges{A more complex architecture with a reconfigurable posit tensor unit supporting posit64 is introduced }in~\cite{neves2021Reconfigurable}.